better-stack-ai/plugin-starter/README.md

 This repository provides:
 - A complete plugin development environment
-- Starter plugin (`todo-plugin`) that you'll modify and publish to npm
+- Starter plugin (`plugin`) that you'll modify and publish to npm
 - Shared UI components package
 - Next.js example application showing plugin integration
 - E2E testing setup with Playwright
 - TypeScript configuration and ESLint setup

-**Getting Started:** Clone this repository, modify the `todo-plugin` package to match your needs, update the package name in `package.json`, and publish it to npm under your own account.
+**Getting Started:** Clone this repository, modify the `plugin` package to match your needs, update the package name in `package.json`, and publish it to npm under your own account.

 ## Getting Started